 The only good news in this whole equation is that half of the self-employment tax can be deducted when figuring adjusted gross income.
-Of course, this is small consolation because it results in under 2% tax savings.
+Of course, this is a small consolation because it results in under 2% tax savings.
 To keep from paying too much income tax, the entrepreneur needs to find bigger tax deductions and other small business tax breaks.

 Some of the biggest small business tax deductions come from the purchase of equipment for the business.
 Unfortunately, big purchases are often considered capital expenditures that must be depreciated over the “useful life” of the product.
 The best small business tax advice is to get accelerated depreciation whenever possible to get higher tax deductions now.